Sensitivity Analysis in Project Management

 What is Project Sensitivity?

-Project sensitivity includes a comprehensive assessment to evaluate the possibility of project success by utilizing data-driven forecasting techniques.
+Project sensitivity includes a comprehensive assessment of the likelihood of project success using data-driven forecasting techniques.
 It involves identifying potential risks, quantifying their impact, and distinguishing between high-risk and low-risk tasks.

 This evaluation of project sensitivity typically involves both qualitative analysis and quantitative calculations.
-It incorporates factors such as average task durations derived from historical data, projected durations based on hypothetical scenarios, and an aggregate task duration derived from both sets of projections.
+It incorporates factors such as average task durations derived from historical data, projected durations based on hypothetical scenarios, and an aggregate task duration derived from both sources.

-While project sensitivity assesses the project, individual phases or components, such as project schedules, may undergo sensitivity analysis.
+While project sensitivity assesses the project as a whole, individual phases or components, such as project schedules, may undergo sensitivity analysis.

 The primary objective of project sensitivity analysis is to inform decision-making by selecting the most suitable approach or solution to address the project’s key challenges based on their respective impacts.